319 Main Street, Visitor Center 757.357.5182, Arts Center 757.357.7707

 130 Main Street, Smithfield 757.356.9016

 Built on land donated by Arthur Smith IV after he obtained a charter to establish Smithfield, the first town in the county in 1750, it served in an official capacity for Isle of Wight County from 1752 to 1800.
-Tours are provided on a regular basis.
+One of four remaining Colonial courthouses in the State of Virginia, it boasts a unique design which was copied by Colonial Williamsburg when they rebuilt their capital building during the early years of their renovation.
+Tours are available as well as programs offered throughout the year.
+Special tours and programs are available for school groups.

 Located throughout Downtown Smithfield 757.357.5182